ralouphie/import-sort-style-ralouphie/README.md

 // Modules from the Node.js "standard" library sorted by name module name. import { readFile, writeFile } from 'fs';
 import * as path from 'path';
-// Installed NPM packages, sorted by module name. import { ... } from 'a';
+// Installed NPM packages, sorted by module name (special packages first). import { ... } from 'a';
 import b from 'b';
 // Scoped modules (@-prefixed), sorted by module name.